truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 ### Adding the Storj iX Bucket

-Now you can add the storage bucket you want to use in your Storj iX account and SCALE cloud sync task.
+Now you can add the storage bucket you want to use in your Storj iX account and SCALE TrueCloud Backup task.

 From the Storj main dashboard: